aanvi145/Design-Macropad/README.md

 # Design-Macropad
-a macropad that I created in kiCad for my design work \n complete with Copy/paste/newtab/refreshtab/undo/screenshot\n Linocut print I created as a graphic on the back\n Arduino Nano
+a macropad that I created in kiCad for my design work

+complete with Copy/paste/newtab/refreshtab/undo/screenshot

+Linocut print I created as a graphic on the back

+Arduino Nano